-Counselling and Therapy ServicesCompassion Haven Counselling Services offers individual counselling for a wide range of metal health issues including:
+Counselling ServicesCompassion Haven Counselling Services offers individual counselling for a wide range of metal health issues including:

 Welcome to Compassion Haven

-I am a Certified Counsellor and Naturopath who is passionate about helping individuals overcome their struggles with mental health and achieve greater clarity and peace.
+I am a Canadian Certified Counsellor who is passionate about helping individuals overcome their struggles with mental health and achieve greater clarity and peace.
 Let me be your ally and walk with you on a journey of self-exploration and healing.

 Recent ArticlesThe following are articles I have written, about mental health topics that I am passionate about.
 Please feel free to read and leave comments.